MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/automated-quality-inspection.md

 ### Customer Challenges

-* **Defective products increase costs** in the form of returns and extend customer support
+* **Defective products increase costs** in the form of returns and extended customer support
 * **Late detection of faulty products** raise costs
 * **Customer satisfaction and retention decreases** when receiving a faulty product